 Video games evolved to become something fantastic in the recent years.
-Back when technology was nowhere near being as good as today, the game had to sell you something, and since graphics and gameplay were for the most part out of the question, they had to sell you a story.
+Back when technology was nowhere near being as good as today, the game had to sell you something, and since graphics and gameplay were for the most part out of the question, they had to sell you a story or people would turn to more exciting things such as betting with a betting bonus or reading a book.
 Luckily, many of the great video games are actually based on even better books.

 Here are some of those games, in no particular order.